heckman/photos-server/README.md

 Note that binding `photos.local` name will make it impossible to connect to a machine on your local network called "photos" with `photos.local`.

-(Currently I'm using both `photos.local` and `photos` in my hosts file, because I haven't decided if I care if I photos show up in Typora.)
+(Currently I'm using both `photos.local` and `photos` in my hosts file.)

 > [!NOTE]
 >
 > **Server IP address**
 >
-> The value of `127.0.63.30` can be changed
+> The value of `127.0.63.30`, which is for the most part arbitrary,
-> by editing both of the `.plist` files.
+> can be changed by editing both of the `.plist` files.
 > All values starting with `127.` are reserved for _localhost_ addresses.
-> I'd avoind `127.0.0.1` as it might be used by a local webserver.
+> I'd avoind `127.0.0.1` as it might be used by a local web server.

 ### Automated installation

-There is an script called `install.sh` which will copy the source files to the locations noted above.
+Included is an script called `install.sh` which will copy the source files to the locations noted above.
-Don't run it unless you've grokked the script's source code and edited it to suit your environment.
+Don't run it unless you fully understand the script's source code and have edited it to suit your environment.

 The script will not modify `/etc/hosts`; that has to be done manually.